Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Viet makes a living by cutting water hyacinth stems on the Vam Co Dong River and selling them to traders in the West.

-In addition to the fishing profession, in the upper reaches of the Vam River there are many other professions that make a living by following the river, such as fishing, netting, picking water hyacinth, etc.
+In addition to the fishing profession, in the upper reaches of the Vam River there are many other professions that follow the river to make a living, such as fishing, netting, picking water hyacinth, etc.

-Mr. Phan Van Viet, a resident of Bien Gioi Commune, was born and raised in this area.
-Previously, his family also had rice fields, but due to illness, they had to sell the land to get money for medical treatment.
-For the past 6-7 years, he has made a living by setting traps to catch field mice and selling them at the market.
+Mr. Phan Van Viet, a resident of Bien Gioi commune, was born and raised in this area.
+Previously, his family also owned rice fields, but due to illness, they had to sell the land to pay for medical treatment.
+For the past 6-7 years, he has made a living by setting traps to catch field mice and sell them at the market.

 In his spare time, he rowed a boat on the river to cut water hyacinth stems to sell to people from the West who came here to buy them to produce handicrafts.
-“Every day, I cut 300-400kg of fresh water hyacinth.
-I brought it home to dry.
+“Every day, he cut 300-400kg of fresh water hyacinth.
+He brought them home to dry.

 Traders in Long An province come to harvest the fish.
-They earn 180-200 thousand VND/day, enough to cover their living expenses.
+They earn 180,000-200,000 VND/day, enough to cover their living expenses.

-This water hyacinth cutting profession is very useful for the Vam River, because for many years this type of water hyacinth has always been a very difficult problem for the river to solve.
-Having people diligently cutting each water hyacinth stalk, rain or shine, to produce handicrafts can become an economic development model that needs to be replicated.
+This water hyacinth cutting profession is very useful for the Vam River, because for many years this type of water hyacinth has always been a very difficult problem to solve for the river.
+Having diligent people, rain or shine, still cutting each water hyacinth stalk to produce handicrafts can become an economic development model that needs to be replicated.

 Mr. Do Van Giao, a rice farmer in Tan Dinh hamlet, Bien Gioi commune, Chau Thanh district, Tay Ninh province, shares about the lives of people along the Vam Co Dong river.